 8. Do Not Overemphasize

-Limit use of “all caps”, bold or italics text, and underlining.
+Limit the use of ALL CAPS, bold or italics text.
 These options are good when you need to create emphasis, but overdoing it reduces impact.

-Pro Tip: In digital media, underlined text usually indicates a link.
-Stay with underlined text for links only.
+Pro Tip: In digital media, most underlined text usually indicates a link.
+So, use underlined text for links only.

 9. The Space In-Between Matters Too

 Kerning is a term in typography that refers to character spacing.
 Having more or less space between characters can change the reading experience.
 In some cases, it may be beneficial to widen the space between letters or numbers.

 This will vary depending on the font you are using and its purpose (headline, sub-heading, body copy, and so on).

 Keep in mind that certain fonts take up more space than others.
 This applies to height and width.
 You may have to experiment with different sizing to find the perfect setting.